Coronavirus (COVID-19) advice for tenants and leaseholders

 Your Sustainment Officer will be at the end of a phone or email and will continue to support you in all areas they can.
 They will only visit you in exceptional circumstances and we ask you consider the social-distancing guidelines and help our staff to do this, too.
 Your Sustainment Officer will be checking in with you more regularly but please don’t hesitate to contact them by phone or email if you need something in the meantime.

-During the coronavirus (COVID-19) outbreak, we are reducing the frequency of Neighbourhood Support Officer visits to our blocks of flats.
-We have displayed an information sheet in all our blocks, asking for residents to take responsibility for keeping communal areas clear and to report any issues to us by email: email@example.com.
+As always, we're asking residents to take responsibility for keeping communal areas clear and to report any issues to us by email: email@example.com.

 How can I help?

 - Contact us by email or telephone rather than asking for a home visit